Normal poops… rarer than unicorn poop?

 If you have constipation, optimal results come from a mix of both soluble and insoluble fibre.
 If diarrhoea is your problem, you’ll want to stick to soluble or gel-forming fibre.
 We’ve indicated slowly fermented options to suit everyone including those with IBS and prone to bloating.

 Sounds too complicated? - don’t worry, we’ve done the hard work for you.
-Read on for our favourite gentle high-fibre foods, try our delicious recipes and prepare to put on your tiara and party.
+Read on for our favourite gentle high-fibre foods, try our delicious recipes, and you’ll be ready to go…literally.

 Open the door to good gut health today!